 The Private Eyes is a comedy-mystery starring Tim Conway and Don Knotts and would mark their finale on-screen pairing (minus a cameo in The Cannonball Run II).
 The film was co-written by Conway and John Myhers and directed by Lang Elliott.

 The movie follows Inspector Winship (Knotts) and Dr. Tart (Conway) being summoned to solve the murder of Lord and Lady Morley at their country estate.
-Throughout the story that is a hooded character that is apparently killing all of the house staff while Winship and Tart just stumble through trying to solve the crimes.
+Throughout the story, there is a hooded character that is apparently killing all of the house staff while Winship and Tart just stumble through trying to solve the crimes.

 And yes, the hooded figure leads to a big Scooby-Doo style reveal towards the end of the film which just really solidified what I was already feeling about the film.